-- Sign-up Bonus: Earn 30,000 bonus points when you spend at least $1,000 on eligible purchases in the first three months of card membership.
+- Sign-up Bonus: Earn 30,000 bonus points after you spend $1,000 on purchases in the first 3 months from account opening.

 - Key Fees: There is no annual fee.
 There is no foreign transaction fee.
 Balance transfers cost the greater of $5 or 5%, and cash advances cost the greater of $10 or 5%.

 - Other Perks: Through Visa Signature, Bonvoy Bold offers complimentary travel protections like travel delay reimbursement, baggage delay reimbursement, and lost luggage reimbursement, subject to claim limits.

 Best for a Free Award Night: World of Hyatt Credit Card

 The World of Hyatt Credit Card is the best hotel card for travelers seeking free nights’ stays throughout the year.
 And who isn’t?

 Here’s how the benefit works:

 - Get a free award night on your cardmember anniversary provided your account remains open and in good standing — valid at Category 1 through 4 properties